Frequently Asked Questions:

 Visit our "Resources For" tab in the upper right-hand corner for specific eligibility details.

 The Georgia Youth ChalleNGe Program operates three academies across the State of Georgia.
-Locations include Fort Stewart (near Savannah), Fort Gordon (near Augusta), and Milledgeville.
+Locations include Fort Stewart (near Savannah), Fort Gordon (near Augusta), and Job Challenge Academy is also located at Fort Stewart.

 To learn more about our three academies, click HERE.

-There are SIX classes held each year; two per academy.
+There are four classes held each year; two per academy.

 Our program is FREE to attend; however, there are minimal costs associated with the initial packing list.
 Packing list items can be found HERE.